srikanth-narayanan/Traffic-Sign-Classifier/README.md

 ![YUV Colour Space][YUV]

 Surpsiringly the different colour space did not yield promising results as expected.
+This may be possibly that the small features are better represented in RGB space than gray scale for the model.

 ##### Normalisation